yangjingren/z-prefix-crud-app/README.md

 # Getting Started with Z Prefix Crud App

+For this project the .env file has been provided for the server.
+The DB_CONNECTION_STRING is generic and for this project.
+The TOKEN_SECRET is a randomly generated HEX and can be replaced by another gen.

 Accounts and items must be created for the App as the seeds are not provided.